hibri/code-katas/README.md

 # The Randori Kata Rules

+We'll use VS Code Live Share for sharing the keyboard

 * Some mechanism for regular switching of the driver and copilot is chosen.
 We will swap every 10 minutes.
 One in, one out
 * Two people step up to the keyboard and begin solving the Kata in hand